Founded in 1830, Prior Park College is a co-educational boarding and day school which is Christian in the Catholic tradition.

 Assistant Head (Director of Studies): Mr K Chard

-Assistant Head (Teaching and Learning): Mr M Bishop
+Assistant Heads (Teaching and Learning): Mrs N Cordon & Mr M Bishop

 Head of Compliance: Miss E Wickham